-Build up your strength for the year ahead with these satiating, nutrient-dense recipes from THE WELL's Director of Ayurveda.
+Build up your strength with these satiating, nutrient-dense recipes from our Director of Ayurveda.

 Wintertime is an excellent time to build up your strength for the year ahead — physically, mentally and spiritually.
 According to Ayurveda, the winter months are the healthiest time of the year, when your digestive capacity is naturally at its peak relative to other times of the year.